oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/upgrade-domain-resource/_index.md

    curl -m 120 -fL https://github.com/oracle/weblogic-kubernetes-operator/releases/latest/download/domain-upgrader.jar -o ./domain-upgrader.jar
    ```
  - OPTIONALLY: You may build the project (mvn clean package) to create the jar file in ./weblogic-kubernetes-operator/target (see Build From Source).
- - Set the JAVA_HOME environment variable to the location of the Java install (see Prerequisites).
+ - Set the JAVA_HOME environment variable to the location of the Java install (Java version 11+).

 The Domain upgrader tool upgrades the provided V8 schema domain resource input file and writes the upgraded domain resource YAML file to the
 directory specified using the `-d` parameter.